Biden 'looks forward' to Ukraine NATO membership, just not now | Politics

 Biden 'looks forward' to Ukraine NATO membership, just not now

-U.S. President Joe Biden told President Volodymyr Zelenskiy on Wednesday that he looks forward to the day he can welcome the war-torn country to NATO, aiming to take the sting out of recent comments that now was not the time for Ukrainian membership in the military alliance.
+U.S. President Joe Biden told Ukrainian President Volodymyr Zelenskiy on Wednesday that he looks forward to the day he can welcome Ukraine to NATO, aiming to take the sting out of recent comments that now was not the time for Ukrainian membership in the military alliance.

-U.S. President Joe Biden told President Volodymyr Zelenskiy on Wednesday that he looks forward to the day he can welcome the war-torn country to NATO, aiming to take the sting out of recent comments that now was not the time for Ukrainian membership in the military alliance.
+U.S. President Joe Biden told Ukrainian President Volodymyr Zelenskiy on Wednesday that he looks forward to the day he can welcome Ukraine to NATO, aiming to take the sting out of recent comments that now was not the time for Ukrainian membership in the military alliance.
 "Your resilience and your resolve has been a model for the whole world to see," Biden told Zelenskiy ahead of a bilateral meeting on the sidelines of a NATO summit meeting in the Lithuanian capital Vilnius.

+The two leaders offered a sharp contrast as they sat side by side, Biden in a traditional business suit and Zelenskiy in a military green T-shirt and trousers.
 Biden said he understood the Ukrainian leader's frustration at getting the help he needs quickly enough.
-"I promise you the United States is doing everything we can to get you what you need," Biden said in the presence of reporters.

-"I look forward to the day when we're having the meeting celebrating your official, official membership in NATO," Biden said.
-U.S. national security adviser Jake Sullivan said on Wednesday that Biden would offer Zelenskiy long-range missiles when they met.

 "You have to know that you spend this money" for more than just fighting, he said.
 "You spend this money for our lives."